djaquet5/RES-HTTP-Lab/README.md

 echo "Dynamic app URL : $DYNAMIC_APP"
 ```

-This allows us to be sure that the variables $STATIC_APP and $DYNAMIC_APP have been found, and show their value.
+This allows us to be sure that the variables ``$STATIC_APP`` and ``$DYNAMIC_APP`` have been found, and show their value.
-What we have left to do is modify the Dockerfile.
+What we have left to do is to modify the Dockerfile.
 We want to copy the new script in then container when building the container, so once we run it, it will run the new one :

 ```dockerfile
 FROM php:7.0-apache